Family History Exhibit

 1866 – 1936

-Born 10 Jun 1866 at 2-Peakirk Villas, St James Road, Brixton, Hilda was baptised 5 Jul at St Jude’s Anglican Church.
-Hilda married Lewis Herbert Glenton Kerr on 5 Sep 1891 at St Matthew’s Church, Brixton.
-On 4 Aug 1914 Hilda and her children were to depart Liverpool to Montreal, Canada aboard the SS Andania, but their voyage was delayed 2 weeks due to the rumblings of War from the assassination of Archduke Franz Ferdinand.
-Hilda died at home on 3 Jul 1936 at 3330 Troie Avenue, Cote-des-Neiges, Montreal at the age of 70, and was interred at Montreal Memorial Gardens in Ville St-Laurent.
+Born on 10 June 1866 at 2 Peakirk Villas, St James Road, Brixton, Hilda was baptised on 5 July at St Jude’s Anglican Church.
+She married Lewis Herbert Glenton Kerr on 5 September 1891 at St Matthew’s Church, Brixton.
+In August 1914, Hilda and her children departed for Montreal after their original voyage was delayed by the outbreak of war.
+She died at home in Côte-des-Neiges, Montreal, on 3 July 1936 and was interred at Montreal Memorial Gardens.

 Lewis Herbert Glenton Kerr